rzaluska/hugo-blog-source/content/blog/create-pod-from-cronjob-in-kubernetes.md

 ```

 If there are no import error, then that means our library is configured properly,
 and we can proceed with next steps.
-Our script will contain the followings steps:
+Our script will contain the following steps:
 - getting `CronJob` definition from cluster
 - extracting `PodSpec` from `CronJob` definition
 - replacing some elements in `PodSpec`